vsivsi/meteor-file-collection/README.md

   path:   '/write/:_id',
   lookup: function (params, query) {
     return { _id: params._id, "metadata.secret": query.secret} }}

+// POST data to a file based on _id and a secret value stored as metadata
+// where the secret is supplied as a MIME/Multipart parameter { method: 'post',
+  path:   '/post/:_id',
+  lookup: function (params, query, multipart) {
+    return { _id: params._id, "metadata.secret": multipart.params.secret} }}

 // GET a file based on a query type and numeric coordinates metadata { method: 'get',